 by Bonnie Kenk

 His first owner wrote 12 pages of instructions on his likes and dislikes.
-Her instructions are almost impossible to duplicate.
+Her instructions were almost impossible to duplicate.
 Her lifestyle was such that it was conducive to his “needs.”
-Most people could not provide for him in the manner he was accustomed to.
-Therefore, he became a biting, screaming maniac.
+Most people could not provide for him in the manner he was accustomed to and he learned to bite and scream incessantly for attention.

-To put it in a nutshell, what I’m trying to say is, it’s not wise to structure your day around your bird.
+Parrots thrive when taught basic life skills using positive reinforcement training techniques.
+Tame, hand raised parrots retain all the wild instincts and behaviors of their free cousins as even todays parrot babies are likely less than 3 generations from wild caught birds.
+As their stewards, it’s our responsibility to teach them the skills to live successfully in our homes.
+Having a daily routine is helpful in teaching your bird the limits of daily life and what to expect at certain times of the day.
+This doesn’t mean you need or should do each daily activity at exactly the same time each day.
+It’s not wise to structure your day around your bird.
 Sure, you always need to attend to his needs, which include time out of his cage with his human(s).
 Just don’t do it according to a strict time schedule.
 Birds need consistency, not predictability.
 Prepare him for the time when you’re no longer around and he has to cope with life with another human.
 If you do this now, his transition to another home will be oh so much easier.

 It is a good breeder’s responsibility to properly socialize baby parrots in order to prepare them for life in our homes.
 It is a parent’s responsibility to prepare human children for life as adults.
 And it is our responsibility to prepare our parrots for life without us.